daz-systems/wdd130/README.md

 # WDD 130 Starting Template Repository
 This repository is a starting template for students in WDD 130.
 student: David (daz-systems)
-this isn my first git test update
+this is my first git test update